 (f) An identification card issued by a federally recognized tribal government.

-Note: Condensed from the California Notary Public Handbook, 2017 Second Edition page 8.
+Note: Condensed from the California Notary Public Handbook, 2022, page 10.